-A New Jersey native with over 20 years of leadership experience in higher education and public service, Patrick Hobbs serves as the Director of Athletics at Rutgers University.
+A New Jersey native with more than 25 years of leadership experience in higher education and public service, Pat Hobbs enters his sixth year as the Director of Athletics at Rutgers University in 2020-21.

-Prior to joining Rutgers, Hobbs also worked for New Jersey Governor Chris Christie.
-In April 2014, he was appointed Ombudsman to the Office of the Governor, serving as a resource for whistleblowers within the Office.
+Prior to joining Rutgers, Hobbs served as Ombudsman to the Office of the Governor in the Christie administration, serving as a resource for whistleblowers within the Office.
 He also oversaw ethics training and guidance to the 140 employees in the Office of the Governor.

 Prior to joining Seton Hall Law, Hobbs was a tax attorney with the law firm of Shanley & Fisher in Roseland, N.J.
 He received his B.A. in accounting, magna cum laude, from Seton Hall University, his J.D. from the University of North Carolina and his LL.M. (in taxation) from New York University.

-Hobbs, 56, is the proud father of three children and resides in Basking Ridge, N.J.
+Hobbs, 59, is the proud father of three children and resides in Basking Ridge, N.J. with wife Patrice.